K-Line

 K-Line Electric Trains is a brand name of O gauge and S gauge model railway locomotives, rolling stock, and buildings.
-Formerly the brand name under which Chapel Hill, North Carolina-based MDK Inc. sold its products, K-Line was then acquired by Sanda Kan, a Chinese toy manufacturer that formerly acted as K-Line's subcontractor.
+Formerly the brand name under which Chapel Hill, North Carolina–based MDK Inc. sold its products, K-Line was then acquired by Sanda Kan, a Chinese toy manufacturer that formerly acted as K-Line's subcontractor.
 Sanda Kan had licensed the use of the K-Line brand and intellectual property to Lionel.
-More recently, the Lionel license expired, and Sanda Kan sold the dies to several other companies, with some going to each of Atlas, Bachmann, and RMT.
+More recently, the Lionel license expired, and Sanda Kan sold the dies to several other companies, with some going to each of Atlas, Bachmann, Lionel, and RMT.

 Establishment

 MDK was founded in 1975 by Maury D. Klein.
 Like competitor MTH Electric Trains, MDK was a large Lionel dealer, and its mail-order ads appeared in magazines such as Model Railroader in the late 1970s.
 MDK first used the K-Line name on a line of aftermarket Lionel-compatible tubular track as well as a copy of the A.C.
 Gilbert American Flyer line of two-rail S-Gauge track which Maury Klein acquired at Gilbert's demise.

 Louis Marx and Company's final demise in 1978 led to MDK increasing the K-Line product line.
 In 1980, MDK purchased the tooling for Marx's Plasticville-like Marxville buildings and accessories for train sets at bankruptcy.
 K-Line was able to recover additional Marx tooling by scavenging through old factories and warehouses.
 In an oft-repeated story, Maury Klein and his plant manager, Brent Chambers, found the molds for the Marx model 333 and 1829 4-6-2 locomotives in a dilapidated Fisher-Price warehouse near Buffalo, New York in 1984.
 The warehouse was unlighted, unheated, and was missing part of its roof.

 By 1985, K-Line was producing O27 locomotives, cars, and figures from former Marx and Kusan tooling, and, with minor changes, began marketing them under the K-Line brand, competing with Lionel at the low end of the market.
 The dies mostly remained unchanged, with only the branding changing—for example, "Marxville" plastic buildings became "K-Lineville".
 K-Line changed the couplers on the Marx-derived trains to make the cars compatible with Lionel, and, eventually, improved the graphics.

 During the 1980s, K-Line filled much the same role that Marx had in the model railroading arena, supplying similar trains at a lower price than Lionel, but with less prestige.